Margaret Oliver

 Margaret Oliver (born 23 October 1955) is an English former Detective Constable with the Greater Manchester Police.
-She is known as a whistleblower for exposing the poor handling of the Rochdale child sex abuse ring case by her own force.
+She is known as a whistleblower for exposing the handling and cover up of the Rochdale child sex abuse ring case by her own force.

 Law enforcement career

 Oliver joined the Greater Manchester Police in 1997 as a police constable.
 She remained with the force until her resignation in March 2013 in response to the handling of the Rochdale child sex abuse ring.